ttwag/EEC260-Random_Signal_and_Processes/Class Notes/Chapter2_RandomVariable.md

 ![Figure1](./images/Figure1.png)

 Note that, $R$ is the interval $(-\infty, x]$.
-This means that we are summing the probability of every outcomes in the interval to obtain the probability that the event representing that interval occurs.
+This means that we are summing the probability of every outcomes in the interval to obtain the probability that the event mapped to that interval occurs.
 <br>
 <br>
 This probability, denoted by $F_X(x)$, is the *cumulative distribution function* (CDF) of $X$.